software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 {% endraw %}

 Explore the code in the `frontend` folder.
 You can start the Vite development server by runing the `npm run dev` command in the `frontend` folder.
+Once the development server has started, the application should be accessible at <http://localhost:5713>.

 ## Designing the REST API endpoints for the user stories